SublimeText/LaTeXTools/README.markdown

 3. Multi-file documents are fully supported.

 Now for the details.
-As of 6/29/2013, I have incorporated a fantastic set of much-needed improvements contributed by Wes Campaigne (Westacular) and jlewegie, whom I thank profusely.
+(Many of these features were contributed by Wes Campaigne and jlewegie, whom I thank profusely.)

 By default, as soon as you type, for example, `\ref{` or `\cite`, a quick panel is shown (this is the fancy drop-down list ST displays at the top of the screen), listing, respectively, all the labels in your files, or all the entries in the bibliographies you reference your file(s) using the `\bibliography{}` command.
 This is the default *auto-trigger* behavior, and it can be a big time saver.
 You can, however, turn it off, either temporarily using a toggle, or permanently by way of preference settings: see below.
 Once the quick panel is shown, you can narrow down the entries shown by typing a few characters.
 As with any ST quick panel, what you type will be fuzzy-matched against the label names or, for citations, the content of the first displayed line in each entry (by default, the author names, year of publication, short title and citation key: see below).
 This is *wildly* convenient, and one of the best ST features: try it!